 Our broad goal is to contribute Computer Science technology toward helping, in an online or blended learning setting, teachers teach better and students learn better.
-The project motivates and guides our technical research agenda around bigData and scalable machine learning.
+The project motivates and guides our technical research agenda around bigData, data science and scalable machine learning.

 |Link to this image|